-Throughout 2022, b-on - the FCCN Unit's service that guarantees unlimited access to scientific knowledge - recorded a growth in the number of downloads and in the statistics referring to open access publishing.
+Throughout 2022, b-on - the Unity service FCCN which guarantees unlimited access to scientific knowledge - has seen an increase in the number of downloads and in the statistics relating to open access publishing.

-March marked 19 years since b-on - the Online Knowledge Library - went online.
-Over the last two decades, this FCCN Unit service has provided research and higher education institutions with unlimited and permanent access to full texts of thousands of scientific journals and online ebooks from some of the most important content providers.
-This possibility is guaranteed through subscriptions negotiated on a national level.
+In March, 19 years passed since b-on - the Online Knowledge Library - went live.
+Over the last two decades, this Unity service FCCN has provided research and higher education institutions with unlimited and permanent access to the full texts of thousands of scientific journals and online ebooks from some of the most important content providers.
+This possibility is guaranteed through subscriptions negotiated at national level.

 During 2022, b-on ensured this access to 64 institutions, which represent a total universe of 420 thousand potential users.
 Throughout the year, a total of 19.5 million downloads were made, a figure that represents an increase of 12.5% compared to the previous year.